bhauman/figwheel-main/docs/docs/classpaths.md

 * `resources` - so the webserver can serve static assets
 * `target` - so the webserver can serve our compiled ClojureScript

-Thus our general project layout will look like this:
+Thus, our general project layout will look like this:

 ```
 ./